Annakkodi

-Annakodi is a 2013 Indian Tamil-language film directed and written by Bharathiraja.
+Annakkodi is a 2013 Indian Tamil-language film directed and written by Bharathirajaa.
 The film stars Lakshman Narayan, Karthika Nair as the title character and Manoj Bharathiraja.
-It has music by G. V. Prakash Kumar.
-The film, earlier titled Annakodiyum Kodiveeranum, was released on 28 June 2013.
+It has music composed by G. V. Prakash Kumar.
+The film, which began production in 2011, was released on 28 June 2013.

 Plot

-Goatherd Kodiveeran falls in love with Annakodi, a village beauty.
-Their romance faces opposition from Sadayan, the village moneylender's son, who also desires Annakodi.
-As love blossoms between Kodiveeran and Annakodi, societal pressures and caste differences lead to Kodiveeran's imprisonment and Annakodi's forced marriage to Sadayan after her mother's death.
+Goatherd Kodiveeran falls in love with Annakkodi, a village belle.
+Their romance faces opposition from Sadayan, the village moneylender's son, who also desires Annakkodi.
+As love blossoms between Kodiveeran and Annakkodi, societal pressures and caste differences lead to Kodiveeran's imprisonment and Annakkodi's forced marriage to Sadayan after her mother's death.